Oreofreakshake/DSA-assignment/README.md

 ### Binary search

--   The fasted out of the two searching algorithms I was asked to implement in this assignment
+-   The fastest out of the two searching algorithms I was asked to implement in this assignment
 -   avg of 500 milisecond faster in 10 searches

 ## Sort algorithms